RMenegassi/Tormenta-Cards/README.md

 </div>

 ## About
 Tormenta Cards is an app to help players of the Brazilian RPG Tormenta.
-The app lets you save your spells into two differents decks, one for your favorite spells and one for yout learned spells.
-In addition, the player can easily access an images with a description of the desired spell.
+The app lets you save your spells into two differents decks (favorites / learned).
+In addition, the player can easily access an image with a description of the desired spell.

 The main goals is to improve player's experience by making it easier and quicker to search for spells.